kirenpaulGitHub/K/README.md

 ### AWARDS AND ACHIEVEMENTS

-    Receive Best Cadet (2007) and Most Obedient Cadet (2008) award from the U.C.
+-Receive Best Cadet (2007) and Most Obedient Cadet (2008) award from the U.C.
 College National Cadet Corps(NCC) Unit.

-    Received National Cadet Corps(NCC) A, B and C Certificate.
+-Received National Cadet Corps(NCC) A, B and C Certificate.

-    Acquired first place in the quiz competition organised by Labour India at high school level.
+-Acquired first place in the quiz competition organised by Labour India at high school level.

-    Got selected in Jawahar Navodaya Vidyalaya, Ernakulam entrance examination 5th standard.
+-Got selected in Jawahar Navodaya Vidyalaya, Ernakulam entrance examination 5th standard.

 ### CO CURRICULAR ACTIVITIES

-    Done job training in PC assembling, OS installation from Nest Systems at Ambattukavu Aluva.
+     - Done job training in PC assembling, OS installation from Nest Systems at Ambattukavu Aluva.

-    Presented seminar on Organic Light Emitting Diode, Global Positioning System, and Nature Inspired Computing, DNA Computing as part of academic work.
+    - Presented seminar on Organic Light Emitting Diode, Global Positioning System, and Nature Inspired Computing, DNA Computing as part of academic work.

-    Attended a 3-day workshop organised by IRACC FISAT on Embedded Systems design.
+    - Attended a 3-day workshop organised by IRACC FISAT on Embedded Systems design.

-    Attended in 2-day MobME Chat-Bot Hackathon and implemented a successful Chatbot with Microsoft Bot framework and Chat script.
+    - Attended in 2-day MobME Chat-Bot Hackathon and implemented a successful Chatbot with Microsoft Bot framework and Chat script.

 ### VOLUNTEER WORK

-    Active role in National Cadet Corps (NCC) events at school and college level.
+    - Active role in National Cadet Corps (NCC) events at school and college level.

-    Member of the steering committee of CAWAT Camp organised by NCC Aluva Battalion on 2007 December at SSUS Kalady.
+    - Member of the steering committee of CAWAT Camp organised by NCC Aluva Battalion on 2007 December at SSUS Kalady.

-    Volunteered the 2-cricket match held at Cochin international stadium Kaloor (India Vs England 2006 April & India Vs Australia 2007 October)
+    - Volunteered the 2-cricket match held at Cochin international stadium Kaloor (India Vs England 2006 April & India Vs Australia 2007 October)

-    Class representative of MCA 2008-11 Batch.
+    - Class representative of MCA 2008-11 Batch.

-    Member of FISAT College Student’s Union (2009-10 & 2010-2011).
+    - Member of FISAT College Student’s Union (2009-10 & 2010-2011).

-    Member of M.G.
+    - Member of M.G.
 University Student’s General Assembly (2009-2010 & 2010-2011).

-    Assisted in organising Scientia one day paper presentation competition by MCA Association FISAT.
+    - Assisted in organising Scientia one day paper presentation competition by MCA Association FISAT.

-    Volunteered in All Kerala FISAT Trophy Basket Ball tournament 2011.
+    - Volunteered in All Kerala FISAT Trophy Basket Ball tournament 2011.

-    Batch Representative of JNVN Alumni Association.
+    - Batch Representative of JNVN Alumni Association.

 ### PROGRAMS/TRAINING ATTENDED

-    Took part in Annual Training Camps organised by National Cadet Corps(NCC).
+    - Took part in Annual Training Camps organised by National Cadet Corps(NCC).

-    Participated in Sahyadri Cycle Challenge 2007 an adventurous cycling program organised by National Cadet Corps (NCC) & Kalypso adventures Ernakulam.
+    - Participated in Sahyadri Cycle Challenge 2007 an adventurous cycling program organised by National Cadet Corps (NCC) & Kalypso adventures Ernakulam.

-    Underwent an Army Attachment Camp organised by National Cadet Corps & 11 Madras Regiment at Pangode Trivandrum.
+    - Underwent an Army Attachment Camp organised by National Cadet Corps & 11 Madras Regiment at Pangode Trivandrum.

-    Attended AWS Summit 2012|India held at Chennai by Amazon Web Services in 2012 September.
+    - Attended AWS Summit 2012|India held at Chennai by Amazon Web Services in 2012 September.

-    Attended Winning with Windows Phone event organised by NOKIA at Chennai in 2014.
+    - Attended Winning with Windows Phone event organised by NOKIA at Chennai in 2014.

-    Attended Sencha Road Show 2015 event organised by Sencha at Bengaluru in 2015 November.
+    - Attended Sencha Road Show 2015 event organised by Sencha at Bengaluru in 2015 November.

-    Attended Future Decoded 2017 event organised by Microsoft at Mumbai in 2017 February.
+    - Attended Future Decoded 2017 event organised by Microsoft at Mumbai in 2017 February.

-    Attended JSFOO 2017 event organised by Has Geeks at Bengaluru in 2017 September.
+    - Attended JSFOO 2017 event organised by Has Geeks at Bengaluru in 2017 September.